wongfei2009/FramePack/README.md

 FramePack can be trained with a much larger batch size, similar to the batch size for image diffusion training.

 **Video diffusion, but feels like image diffusion.**

+## About FramePack-F1

+FramePack-F1 is an improved version of FramePack with the following key enhancements:

+1. **Forward-Only Sampling**: Uses a unidirectional approach to video generation that produces more consistent results.

+2. **Anti-Drifting Regulation**: The model is trained with a new regulation technique specifically designed to prevent drifting during longer video generations, leading to more stable content even in extended videos.

+3. **Optimized for Longer Videos**: F1 handles longer video generation better than the original model, maintaining content integrity over more frames.

+The optimizations in FramePack-F1 make it particularly well-suited for generating longer videos (30+ seconds) while maintaining consistent quality and reducing character drift.

 # Requirements